 Three weeks will give you a taste of Australia, four might be better.
 You could drive from Melbourne to Sydney via the inland highway which will take about 9 hours.
 Two hours out of Melbourne are the fairy penguins down at Phillip Island.
 The Great Ocean Road is a beautiful drive, but two hours in the other direction.
 If you only hire one car, just think how you are going to fit 4 suitcases plus yourselves...
 Use google maps - "get directions" to map your way so that you can see how far you want to travel each day.
 If you go past Brisbane you might want to do a 4WD trip to Fraser Island.
 Noosa is a nice place to have a few days off.
 We do a lot of camping and our caravan parks are not like the US RV parks.
 They have a lot more room, possibly grass, large amenity blocks (not just two of everything!), they often have camp kitchens which is a good way to meet other travellers who will give you tips on where to go.
 Otherwise, Phil's ideas look good.

-You haven't said what time of year you wish to come, covering that amount of coastline, the weather will vary quite a bit. almost 4 years ago
+You haven't said what time of year you wish to come, covering that amount of coastline, the weather will vary quite a bit. over 5 years ago